 Trees planted in park strips (the planting area between the curb and sidewalk) or trees planted in tree wells are in the City right-of-way.
 With a few exceptions, trees planted six feet back from the sidewalk (8-10 feet in some newer subdivisions) are also within the City easement.

 In some areas, the Pacific Gas and Electric Company (PG&E) has a maintenance program that includes trimming trees away from electric utility lines.
-For information about the maintenance of trees in power lines, please contact PG&E (see contact information under External Links below).
+Please contact PG&E (under External Links below).

-Property owners may remove trees or stumps in City rights-of way or easements if a permit (Street Tree Planting/Removal Permit Application) is completed and returned.
-An inspector will assess the street and approve or deny the permit based on a variety of factors, including (but not limited to) the following:
+Property owners may remove trees or stumps in City right-of-way or easements by submitting a Street Tree Planting/Removal Permit Application.
+An inspector will assess the street and approve or deny the permit based on a variety of factors, including (but not limited to):

 - visible structural damage or non-preventable likelihood of damage to site improvements,

 - visible damage or non-preventable likelihood of damage to water or sewer service,

 - disease or infestation,

 - house move, and